dikortis/LetsTalkETC/Episodes/Episode_12.md

-that it in hugs but the Bitcoin system too tightly and so it's less flexible whereas if somebody wants more flexibility your your system was would provide that but at the same time still connect to them to the Bitcoin and provide the security as well that
+that it in hugs but the Bitcoin system too tightly and so it's less flexible whereas if somebody wants more flexibility your system was would provide that but at the same time still connect to them to the Bitcoin and provide the security as well that